Math is not a solitary activity. It's more efficient—and more fun—when you discuss problems with someone else.

 Math students who work in groups have more success than those who struggle alone.
 Discussing what you don't understand and explaining how to solve a problem to others are terrific ways to clarify and solidify understanding for everyone participating.

 Be a hero and organize a study group with your classmates!
-Or check with Illinois Tech’s AWM student chapter to see when they host group study sessions.
+Or check with Illinois Tech’s applied mathematics student organizations to see when they host group study sessions.

 For more tips to develop good study habits, check out these websites: